ant-design/ant-design/components/space/index.en-US.md

 Use Space.Compact when child form components are compactly connected and the border is collapsed.
 The supported components are：

 - Button
+- AutoComplete
+- Cascader
+- DatePicker
 - Input/Input.Search
 - Select
-- Cascade
-- DatePicker
-- AutoComplete
 - TimePicker
 - TreeSelect